ethereum-optimism/optimism/specs/safe-liveness-checking.md

 1. Signatures are assigned to the correct signer.
 1. Non-signers are unable to create a record of having signed.
-1. A signer cannot be censored or grieffed such that their signing is not recorded.
+1. A signer cannot be censored or griefed such that their signing is not recorded.
 1. Signers may demonstrate liveness either by signing a transaction or by calling directly to the guard.
 1. The module only removes a signer if they have demonstrated liveness during the interval, or if necessary to convert the safe to a 1 of 1.
 1. The module sets the correct 75% threshold upon removing a signer.
 1. During a shutdown the module correctly removes all signers, and converts the safe to a 1 of 1.
+1. It must be impossible for the guard's checkTransaction or checkAfterExecution to permanently revert given any calldata and the current state.

 ### Interdependency between the Guard and Module